-Before the guillotine was proposed by Dr. Joseph-Ignace Guillotin in October of 1789, an Irish gentleman visited Paris, France, in 1787.
-While in Paris, he wrote a number of letters to a friend in Ireland.
-He noted in the letters that Frenchmen used various methods of torture in 18th Century France.
+Before the guillotine was proposed by Dr. Joseph-Ignace Guillotin and used on Louis XVI and his wife, Marie Antoinette, an Irish gentleman visited Paris, France, in 1787.
+While there, he wrote a number of letters to a friend in Ireland.
+He noted in the letters that Frenchmen used various methods of torture in 18th century France.
 This torture was applied to criminals and what he claimed was an “idea of the administration call[ed] la justice Françoise.”
 Among the letters the gentleman wrote was one dated July 25th, which described various types of punishment meted to French criminals.

 Here is that letter verbatim:

 It is astonishing that France which boasts itself to be the most civilized and polite of all the nations in the world, should be almost the only place, where the custom of putting criminals to the torture is as yet retained … Is there any thing in the world more cruelly unjust and shameful, than to force a man by torture, to confess himself guilty, and inform against others, before he is found guilty himself?
 Though they do not at present put a man to the torture on suspicion alone, yet they frequently put their criminals to the rack after condemnation, to force them to allow the justice of their sentence and inform against others: and the unhappy wretches seldom hesitate to own and declare, every thing proposed to them, hoping the sooner to be relieved by a kind death from their sufferings.
 I am told, that it is not an uncommon thing to see criminals carried to execution here, incapable of either walking or fitting up, having all their limbs dislocated by the torture.